nelsonw2014/watershed/README.md

 * Java 7 (for development of Pump)

 ###Wiki
-Any information you need can be found at our [wiki](https://github.com/commercehub-oss/watershed/wiki):
+Any information you need can be found in our [wiki](https://github.com/commercehub-oss/watershed/wiki).

 ####Getting Started
 * [What is Watershed?](What-is-Watershed%3F)